samsenko/stock-direction-prediction/README.md

 6. Precisions on downward predictions of our model predicting 1 week ahead against a model predicting randomly (p < 0.01)
 7. Precisions on downward predictions of our model predicting 1 week ahead against a model predicting always down (p < 0.01)
 8. Precisions on downward predictions of our model predicting 1 week ahead against a model predicting based on trend (p = 0.13)

+Based on this, I conclude that the model is clearly better than randomly guessing both at predicting upward and downward movement in stocks and across various time periods (including over only 1 week).
+Additionally, the model shows clear evidence of consistently outperforming slightly more sophisticated methods based on trend in moving average over short time periods (ie. 1 week).
+Finally, it is not yet clear whether the model would consistently outperform these slightly more sophisticated models consistently over longer time periods.

+## Files in this Repository
+This repository contains a Jupyter Notebook called Stock_Direction_Prediction.ipynb which contains the code for feature engineering, model training, model assessment and a function called predict which allows you to predict the direction of a stock's movement.

+This repository also contains both five year data and ten year data (used only for assessment) for each of the companies we were trying to predict.
+The companies are all major tech companies (Apple, Google, Facebook, Blackberry, Microsoft, IBM and Samsung).
+Blackberry in particular was included to increase the diversity of the data by adding a company whose stock price has not consistently increased over the past ten years.
+Data was collected from Yahoo Finance.

+## Future Work
+The model could likely be improved by further tuning of the many hyperparameters (FEATURES, JUMP, MEAN_LENGTH, N_COMPONENTS, C and gamma).
+Additionally, adding more features than just lag variable derived from the moving average-smoothed data may improve the accuracy of the model.
+Finally, increasing the amount of data both so as to increase the sample size on the significance tests and to allow for the prediction of more companies would likely be beneficial.